 - Streets, roads, and Port employee parking lots Facilities with paved areas continue to implement street sweeping procedures to minimize the accumulation of suspended solids in storm water and to reduce air pollution.
 This effort is particularly important during spring breakup.
 Parking lots leased by Stakeholders are the responsibility of the Stakeholder. - Port maintenance and storage areas These yards are controlled, covered areas of the site where traffic patterns are not a hazard.
 As necessary, materials are stored within a secondary containment unit or above a sealed ground surface to avoid incidental contact with surface water runoff. - Waste transfer stations Solid wastes are disposed of in non-leaking dumpsters and are kept covered at all times to prevent garbage from blowing away and precipitation from entering and corroding the dumpsters.
 Any solid waste container leaks are contained so that the leakage and/or solid waste will not enter the storm drain system.
 A leaking dumpster is repaired or replaced immediately.
 Solid waste containers are located at least 50 feet from the nearest storm drain inlet. - Port fleet or maintenance shops with outdoor storage areas All maintenance and fabrication activities on vehicles and equipment are performed inside or under cover unless it is not possible to do so.
 Outdoor storage areas have materials stored within secondary containment units or above a sealed ground surface to avoid incidental contact with surface water runoff. - Salt/sand storage locations Sand is stored in a large Quonset hut tent.
 As such, the sand is covered 24/7, all year round.
 Only the amount needed is removed from the hut.
 When no sand is being loaded or removed from the hut, the doors are shut. - Snow storage sites operated by the Port Snow storage sites comply with ADEC snow storage site requirements and guidelines.
 Dumping, pushing, placing, or blowing snow into any drainage ditch or storm drain inlet is strictly prohibited.
 The Port is currently working with JBER to create a dedicated snow disposal site on JBER property. - Maintenance of ditches, catch basins, culverts, outfalls and storm drains The cleaning and repair of ditches, catch basins, culverts, and outfalls is an ongoing effort at the Port.
-Storm drain system and outfall 003 was upgraded and/or replaced in 2015.
-Remaining funds were utilized to inspect, clean, and repair storm drain catch basins as needed.
+A comprehensive post-earthquake inspection was conducted in 2019 and the results are being used to identify and prioritize storm water system repairs, upgrades, or improvements..
 The MS4 is reported to be functioning and in serviceable condition.
 The Port will continue to evaluate and inspect the storm drain system for functionality and propose improvements and/or repairs as necessary.